Gaskell Memorial Tower and King's Coffee House: Memorial tower

 The tower has a square plan, it is about 21 m high, and 3 m on each side.
 It has recessed bow windows on three sides around the bottom.
 Above the window on the side facing King Street is a stone bust in a niche, and on the right face is a bronze relief, both of which depict Mrs Gaskell.
 At a higher level than the bust is an offset oriel window, and near the top of the tower are randomly projecting blocks.
 Near the summit of the tower is an arcade of windows.
 At the top is an open parapet and turret-like projections.
 The bust on the King Street face is a copy of a marble bust made in 1897 by Hamo Thornycroft, which is itself a copy of a plaster bust by David Dunbar, which was executed in about 1830–31.
 This was not present at the formal opening, but was in place by 1913.
 The sculptor of the relief was Achille d'Orsi.
-In 1898 Watt has placed it on the front of Knutsford post office, and it was later moved to the tower.
+In 1898 Watt had placed it on the front of Knutsford post office, and it was later moved to the tower.

 On the right side of the tower, above the bronze relief, is carved a list of Mrs Gaskell's novels.
 Below the relief is carved: